embrace-io/embrace-ecommerce-ios-demo/README.md

    ```bash
    bash scripts/onboarding-script.sh
    ```
-3. Follow the prompts to configure your app with your Embrace credentials
+3. Follow the prompts to configure this demo app with your Embrace credentials

 The script will show you demo data in the Embrace dashboard.
-You can navigate the dash to understand how Embrace captures sessions and lets you dig into your app's performance.
+You can navigate around in the dash to understand how Embrace captures sessions and lets you dig into your app's performance.

 ## 💳 Stripe Testing Information